fleetdm/fleet/docs/02-Deploying/06-Reference-Architectures.md

 # Reference Architectures

-You can easily run Fleet on a single VPS that would be capable of supporting hundreds if not thousands of hosts, but this page will detail what an [opinionated view](https://github.com/fleetdm/fleet/tree/main/tools/terraform) of running Fleet in a production environment, as well as different configuration strategies to enable High Availability (HA).
+You can easily run Fleet on a single VPS that would be capable of supporting hundreds if not thousands of hosts, but this page details an [opinionated view](https://github.com/fleetdm/fleet/tree/main/tools/terraform) of running Fleet in a production environment, as well as different configuration strategies to enable High Availability (HA).

 ## Availability Components